k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/12_broadway_as_a_population_exercise.md

-Your flow is ready now!
+Your flow is now ready!
 Run the Data viewer to sync a customer instance and verify the population results.

    ![cases population](images/12_cases_table_population_1.PNG)